isaru66/acs-chatbot-webhook-with-jobrouter/Readme.md

     ```bash
     devtunnel host
     ```
-    Take note of the public URL of your tunnel, you will need this URL to configure webhook with Azure Event Grid
+    Take note of the public URL of your tunnel, use this URL to configure webhook with Azure Event Grid for local development